tamago1908/Cursor-Changer.bat/README.md

 > ***I Need reviews!***

 # 📰 - **Latest News** -
-### **Development News (2024/04/03)**
+### **Development News (2024/04/16)**
-I haven't gotten around to updating it at all...
-Maybe a little more effort is in order, but with the games and characters I've become addicted to lately, I have no choice...
+Well, I'm currently rewriting main Cursor Changer fuctions, and it will incude GUI.
+This will make it easier to understand and view.
+Some bugs have also been fixed.
+I'm are also planning to implement a custom cursor function, but it will be much more difficult to implement due to various factors.

 &nbsp;